ngothanhduoc/nest-graphql-microservice/README.md

 PostgreSQL is used as the database and [Sequelize](https://sequelize.org) is used as the Object-Relational Mapper (ORM).

+### Message Queuing Layer

+In this project, I use RabbitMQ to build a Queue system.
+A message queue is a form of asynchronous service-to-service communication used in serverless and microservices architectures.
+Messages are stored on the queue until they are processed and deleted.
+Each message is processed only once, by a single consumer.
+Message queues can be used to decouple heavyweight processing, to buffer or batch work, and to smooth spiky workloads.

 ## Deployment

 Deployment is done with containers in mind.
 A Docker Compose file along with Dockerfiles for the GraphQL API Gateway and each microservice are given to run the whole thing on any machine.
-For production, it's always recommended to use [Kubernetes](https://kubernetes.io/) for these kinds of microservices architecture to deploy in production.
+For production, use [Kubernetes](https://kubernetes.io/) for these kinds of microservices architecture to deploy in production.
 [Istio](https://istio.io/) takes care of service discovery, distributed tracing and other observability requirements.

 ## How to Run